datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L04-vector-raster-integration-advanced.md

     </figcaption>
 </figure>

-The graphic above illustrates the extent of several of the spatial layers that we have worked with in this vector data lesson series:
+The graphic below illustrates the extent of several of the spatial layers that we have worked with in this vector data lesson series:

 * Area of interest (AOI) -- blue